spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/09-edge.md

 # Overview

 Edge clusters are Kubernetes clusters set up on appliances installed in isolated locations such as hospitals, grocery stores, restaurants, etc., unlike a data center or cloud environment.
 These appliances can be bare-metal machines or virtual machines and are managed by operators at these remote sites.
-Spectro Cloud provides the provisioning of workload clusters on such edge appliances from its SaaS-based management console.
-Besides provisioning of the cluster, Spectro Cloud also provides end-to-end management of these clusters through operations such as scaling, upgrades, reconfiguration, etc.
+Palette provides the provisioning of workload clusters on such edge appliances from its SaaS-based management console.
+Besides provisioning of the cluster, Palette also provides end-to-end management of these clusters through operations such as scaling, upgrades, reconfiguration, etc.

 # Cluster Types

-Spectro Cloud supports the following two configurations for edge clusters:
+Palette supports the following two configurations for edge clusters:

 ## Virtualized